Bedfordshire and Hertfordshire Regiment: 16th (Buckinghamshire) Regiment of Foot (1782 – 1809)

 In August 1782, county designations were added to the numbers of the regiments of foot to encourage recruitment.
 The regiment duly became the 16th (Buckinghamshire) Regiment of Foot.
 With the end of the American war, the regiment was reduced to a peacetime complement in 1783, and in the following year moved to garrison duty in Ireland.

 West Indies

 In August 1790, the 16th Foot sailed to Nova Scotia, moving in the following year to Jamaica.
-In 1793 the French plantation-owners of the colony of Saint-Domingue signed an agreement to place the territory under British sovereignty in return for assistance in halting a slave rebellion.
-Soldiers of the 16th Foot formed part of the British detachment, but they were all but wiped out by disease: only one officer and one sergeant of the 16th returned alive to Jamaica in 1794.The 16th Foot, as part of the garrison of Jamaica, fought in the Second Maroon War in 1795–96, before returning to England late in 1796.
+In 1793, British forces invaded the French colony of Saint-Domingue during the War of the First Coalition.
+The 16th Regiment of Foot was part of the British forces sent to the colony, but were all but wiped out by yellow fever: only an officer and sergeant of the regiment returned alive to Jamaica in 1794.
+The 16th Foot, as part of the British garrison in Jamaica, fought in the Second Maroon War of 1795–96, before returning to England in late 1796.
 The much-depleted regiment attempted to recruit in Scotland, before being brought up to strength by volunteers from English militia regiments in 1798.
 In 1799–1804, the 16th Foot was stationed in England, Scotland and Ireland.